kolide/launcher/docs/architecture/2023-10-17_autoupdate_v3.md

 library and we roll back stable from 1.2.4 to 1.2.3, launcher can switch to running its local 1.2.3 update immediately, without having to perform a new download to fetch newest stable.

+The new system also uses the [go-tuf client](https://github.com/theupdateframework/go-tuf/tree/master/client), rather than our previous [client implementation](https://github.com/kolide/updater), to perform metadata download and verification.

 ## Consequences